javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/2-dictionary-tostring/solution.md

 ```

 When we create a property using a descriptor, its flags are `false` by default.
 So in the code above, `dictionary.toString` is non-enumerable.

+See the the chapter on [Property flags and descriptors](http://javascript.info/property-descriptors) for review.